Watchmen: Motion comic

 In 2008, Warner Bros.
 Entertainment released Watchmen Motion Comics, a series of narrated animations of the original comic book.
 The first chapter was released for purchase in the summer of 2008 on digital video stores, such as iTunes Store.
 A DVD compiling the full motion comic series was released in March 2009.

 Animated film

-Warner Bros. announced in April 2017 that it is developing an R-rated animated film based on the comic book, but no further progress has been made since this announcement.
+Warner Bros. announced in April 2017 that they would develop an R-rated animated film based on the comic book.
+A teaser trailer was released on June 13, 2024, and revealed it to be a two-part film.

+Watchmen Chapter I received a digital release on August 13, 2024, and Blu-ray and 4K Ultra HD release on August 27, 2024, Watchmen Chapter II released on November 26, 2024.

 Arrowverse

 The HBO version of the Watchmen was referenced in the Arrowverse's Crisis on Infinite Earths crossover.
-A sign could be seen on a building on Earth-666 advertising the show.
-Earth-666 was an Earth inhabited by the Pre-Crisis version of Lucifer from the Lucifer television series.
-Tom Ellis reprised his role from that series.